AdilRashidov/flilia-documentation/CONTRIBUTING.md

 ## Got a Question or Problem?
 If your question related to project source code:
 - feel free to start discussion and ask any questions via our [Flilia Developers team][developers-team] on GitHub
-- if you would like to chat about the question in real-time, you can reach out via our Flilia team channels in Teams.
+- if you would like to chat about the question in real-time, you can reach out via our [Flilia team channels][fliliateams] in Teams.

 If your question related to development and not related to project source code, we recommend using [StackOverflow][stackoverflow] to ask support-related questions.